-To enable the Board to fulfil its role, it is necessary to have a well-structured Board with the appropriate skills set.
-In order to achieve this requirement, the BBA Board is comprised of appointed and member elected Directors.
-The Board currently has eight elected Directors, and all are Non-Executive Directors.
+To enable the Board to fulfil its role, it is necessary to have a wellstructured Board with the appropriate skills set.
+In order to achieve this requirement the BBA Board may be comprised of appointed and member elected directors.
+The Board currently has seven elected directors and all are non-executive directors.

 Director Year Elected/ Appointed to Board Year Last Elected by Ballot

 Sandra Andersen 2013 2014

-Steven Arndt 2013 Deemed to be an elected director as part of the 2013 merger process with Alliance One Credit Union Limited

-Debra Goodin 2011 2014 (resigned effective 1 September 2015)

 Geoffrey Knuckey 2012 2013

 Jodie Leonard 2013 2014

+David Nichol 2015 2015

 Steven Nolis (Deputy Chair) 2009 2013

-Anne O'Donnell (Chair) 2006 2012
+Anne O'Donnell (Chair) 2006 2015

 Heather Webster 2003 2013